Analysis | Why Nancy Pelosi is being heralded as ‘masterful’

 Pelosi is savvy enough to see through a lot of politicking — she’s a politician too, after all.
 (She’s been in Congress 34 years, longer than some of the House members have been alive.)

 Her strategy can leave some feeling burned.
-Some of the moderate lawmakers who had a showdown with Pelosi this week came across feeling aggrieved that she didn’t treat their threats as serious.
-“I can’t explain why the serious negotiations didn’t happen until the 11th hour,” Rep. Stephanie Murphy (D-Fla.) told Politico of Democratic leadership.
+Some of the moderate lawmakers who had a showdown with Pelosi this week came across as aggrieved that she didn’t treat their threats as serious.
+“I can’t explain why the serious negotiations didn’t happen until the 11th hour,” Rep. Stephanie Murphy (D-Fla.) said of Democratic leadership in an interview with Politico.

 She knows when to be tough — and when to bend

-Knowing who you’re up against at the negotiating table is only half the battle.
+Knowing whom you’re up against at the negotiating table is only half the battle.
 Pelosi, say those who have closely watched her, is just as good as the next politician at playing hardball and not giving an inch.

-“She never really agrees to anything until she knows the other side has no more to give,” said one person who worked with her and agreed to speak candidly if anonymous.
-“I have seen that before, where she is like ‘Oh, and one more thing’ to [Senate Republican Leader Mitch] McConnell or [Former GOP House speaker John] Boehner.”
+“She never really agrees to anything until she knows the other side has no more to give,” said one person who worked with Pelosi and spoke on the condition of anonymity to candidly discuss her leadership.
+“I have seen that before, where she is like, ‘Oh, and one more thing’ to [Senate Minority Leader Mitch] McConnell or [former GOP House speaker John] Boehner.”

 But she is also willing to give when she thinks it will help her ultimate goal of passing legislation.

-In 2010, Democrats had power in Washington and were trying to pass then-President Obama’s health care overhaul.
+In 2010, Democrats had power in Washington and were trying to pass President Barack Obama’s health-care overhaul.
 In the House, several antiabortion Democrats threatened to withhold their votes because they were concerned the bill could lead to the government paying for abortions.
 Rather than threaten this group or try to beat them into submission, Pelosi let them propose and vote on an amendment to prevent such abortion funding.

 To the rest of her caucus, that felt like a betrayal.
 But Pelosi was able to keep them in line by focusing on the bigger picture of passing health-care reform.

 “Pelosi went back to her liberal allies, and they were furious; how can you do that?”
 Green said.
-“She said ‘I’m as pro-choice as anybody, but we gotta get this bill passed.
-I had to compromise.”
+“She said, ‘I’m as pro-choice as anybody, but we gotta get this bill passed.
+I had to compromise.’ ”

 She’s patient — to a point